 Daniel Bennett, Assistant Headteacher – Designated Safeguarding Lead (DSL) for child protection

-Amy Middleton, Headteacher – Designated Safeguarding Lead (DSL) for child protection
+Amy Middleton, Assistant Headteacher – Designated Safeguarding Lead (DSL) for child protection

 Gemma Beety – Mental Health Lead / PHSE lead

 Jade Millington – SENCO

 Emma Crawford – Safeguarding Governor

 The skills, knowledge and understanding needed by our pupils to keep themselves and others physically and mentally healthy and safe are included as part of our developmental PSHE curriculum.